 When you meet with a couple to mentor them, the most important part of your job is to listen.
 Listening to the other couple shows that you care about them and what they are feeling and experiencing, more than you care about your own ideas.
 More importantly, by listening and reflecting back things that the other couple says you can model good listening skills, helping them having a better picture of what listening looks like.
 Keep listening in the foreground with all the subjects below, so that it will be a conversation, not a lecture or giving advice.

 Sometimes you may not know what to say to someone.
 Rather than feeling that you have to come up with some conversation to fill the silence, work on the assumption that if you don't know what to say, it is time to listen instead.
-So while it is good to have an idea from this page to bring up in conversation, never the the topic you have in mind push aside your top priority of listening.
+So while it is good to have an idea from this page to bring up in conversation, never let the topic push aside your top priority of listening.

-With listening in mind, here are a dozen ideas to have in your pocket when you meet with the couple you mentor.
+With this in mind, here are a dozen ideas to have in your pocket when you meet.
 These ideas focus on the positive, rather than the problems.

 How are you?

 This is a chance to say good things about your partner.
-It is good to be the one talking and good to be the one listening.
-They can be short.
+It is good to be the one talking and nice to be the one hearing.
+These can be short.
 Be specific, like "I appreciate that my husband drove us home last night while I slept in the car" not vague such as "I am glad he helps me."
 We do this every time we meet.

 Tell the story of how you fell in love.
 Let each of them talk, and soak up their faces.
 This is a wonderful way to rekindle good feelings.

 Invite them each to bring a photo, or other sentimental object to your meeting.
 (You can bring some, too.)
 Then let them tell their stories and remember.

 Gary Chapman's book The Five Love Languages is an resource for helping couples understand each other and communicate better.
 Read the book or check out their website for an online test.
 Then share your thoughts with the couple you mentor.
 John has a great hand out if you want that.